Glossary

 • Video Compression: Standards like MPEG use motion estimation techniques similar to optical flow to predict subsequent frames based on previous ones.
 By encoding only the motion vectors and the prediction errors (residuals), significant data compression is achieved.

-• Action Recognition: Understanding human actions in videos often involves analyzing motion patterns derived from optical flow.
+• Action Recognition: Understanding human actions in videos, a key part of pose estimation, often involves analyzing motion patterns derived from optical flow.
+This is critical for applications in sports analytics and smart fitness technology.

 • Robotics: Enables robots to navigate, interact with objects, and perform tasks based on visual feedback about movement in their surroundings.
 Integration with systems like ROS often incorporates motion analysis.